 Read time: 40 seconds

-Headings describe the section they introduce.
+Headings help everyone quickly scan through and find the content they want.
 Correct use of headings is especially important for assistive technology users.

 Lalit is blind and uses a screen reader to navigate the web.
 Lalit hears an outline of the page's main ideas, then backtracks to read the most interesting parts.